doktorbanana/MetaHuman/README.md

   If you are only interested in the result you can skip notebooks 1-5 and jump to Notebook 6.

 5. To run the code in Notebook 6, you need our trained models.
 You can get them here: https://drive.google.com/drive/folders/1IU1-62HpnQDz7yyQlBsNWtEvn7Ym5lgc?usp=sharing
-Please download the folder and paste it in the project directory.
+Please download both folders and paste them in the "models_and_data" folder in the project directory.

 6. To run the code in Notebooks 1-5, you need training data.
 If you want to train your own model, you can use any collection of wav-files as training data.
 You will need to change the paths in the notebooks to match your location.
 We've commented on that in the Notebooks.